reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

                     4. Output to a source file.

                 The output function looks like this.
 It is self-explanatory.
-For purposes of clarity the code has been kept simple rather than making it concise.
+For purposes of clarity, the code has been kept simple rather than making it concise.

                 ```java